 For more details, please contact email@example.com.

 To provide high quality health care to our diverse community enhanced through teaching, research, charity care and financial responsibility.

-The Mount Sinai is one of Florida’s original statutory teaching hospitals providing the next generation of healthcare leaders.
-Each year, Mount Sinai invests more than $20 million in its teaching programs to train approximately 160+ residents and fellows to be doctors in 16 medical specialties.
-Our nursing program trained 575 nursing students and our medical education (UME) program rotated more than 340 medical students.
-The allied health program trained 220 students for health care professions.
+Each year, Mount Sinai invests more than $20 million in its teaching programs to train approximately 166 residents and fellows to be doctors in 17 medical specialties.
+Mount Sinai’s undergraduate medical education program serves more than 300 students annually.
+The allied health program trains more than 500 students for health care professions.

 Defining the Primary Service Area

-Mount Sinai is the only hospital and emergency service provider on the barrier islands of Miami-Dade County.
-These are 32 manmade islands, which total 10.5 square land miles.
-The city of Miami Beach is the largest Census Designated Place (CDP) on the Northeastern Barrier islands and is the primary service area.
+Mount Sinai is located on and is the only hospital and emergency service provider on the northeastern barrier islands of Miami-Dade County.
+These are 32 manmade islands which form a geographic enclave totaling 10.5 square land miles.
+The city of Miami Beach is the largest Census Designated Place (CDP) on the barrier islands.

 Northeastern Barrier Island Municipalities